 Who Is Beto O'Rourke?

 Beto O'Rourke is a former Texas congressman who represented the state's 16th district in the U.S. House of Representatives from 2013 to 2019.
 In 2018, O'Rourke ran for a U.S. Senate seat against incumbent Republican Senator Ted Cruz.
 Although he lost by a narrow margin, O'Rourke made Texas history by earning the most votes ever won by a Democrat.
-In March 2019, O'Rourke announced his 2020 presidential run, but due to his inability to increase his support amid a crowded field of candidates, dropped out in November 2019.
+O'Rourke went on to announce his 2020 presidential run in March 2019, but he dropped out that November due to an inability to increase his support amid a crowded field of candidates.

 Early Life and Education

 Robert Francis "Beto" O'Rourke was born on September 26, 1972, in El Paso, Texas.
 A fourth-generation Irish American, O'Rourke is the oldest child of Pat and Melissa O'Rourke and has two younger sisters, Charlotte and Erin.
 Pat was a successful businessman, building his fortune in real estate and manufacturing enterprises, and also served as a local Democratic politician, serving on municipal boards, commissions and as a county judge.
 An avid cyclist, Pat died on July 3, 2001, at age 58 when a car struck him as he was cycling just outside of El Paso.